Graduate Course Descriptions

 IE 592 Graduate Project (Non credit)

-This course is a required course for the master's students with the non-thesis option.
-Under supervision of an academic advisor, the student needs to successfully complete and submit a written plus an oral presentation of a project with a topic in Industrial Engineering.
+This course is a required course for students who are enrolled in the non-thesis option.
+Under the supervision of an academic advisor, each student conducts a project study with a topic in Industrial Engineering and submit a written report.

 IE 599 Master's Thesis (Non credit)